-‘The Challenge: Vendettas:’ One Veteran Is Claiming Host TJ Lavin Rigged An Elimination Challenge
+‘The Challenge: Vendettas:’ One Veteran Claims Host TJ Lavin Rigged An Elimination Challenge

-Fans of MTV’s popular reality competition, The Challenge, will know just as much gameplay takes place on Twitter, as it does every week on their television screens.
-Social media is the root of many feuds which carry over onto the show, proven in Season 31, The Challenge: Vendettas.
+Fans of MTV’s popular reality competition, The Challenge, know that just as much gameplay takes place on Twitter as it does every week on their television screens.
+Social media is the root of many feuds, which carry over onto the show, as proven in Season 31, The Challenge: Vendettas.

-Case in point, Challenge veteran Veronica Portillo attempted to warn upcoming casts of the show against Johnny Bananas devious ways Wednesday afternoon.
+Case in point, Challenge veteran Veronica Portillo attempted to warn the upcoming casts of the show against Johnny Bananas devious ways Wednesday afternoon.
 After Johnny showed support for Vendettas recently eliminated player, Melissa Reeves, on Instagram, Veronica felt it was necessary to highlight his comments on social media.

 “Hey #Challenge32 cast.
 Remember @MTVBananas words next time & refrain from becoming his puppet,” Veronica tweeted.